brendoncrowe/RecipeSearch/README.md

 # Recipe Search
-This app uses this Edamam API.
-The user can search for a recipe, and 50 recipes are returned related to the search Query
+This app uses the Edamam API allowing the user to search for food recipes.
+50 recipes related to the search query are returned.

 ## Key Components
   - Extension on UIImage